 Many things, ranging from infections to accidental injuries, can cause symptoms that resemble the symptoms caused by Ewing's sarcoma.
 Because early diagnosis is important for successful treatment, any child with any of the following symptoms should be evaluated by a doctor.

-Pain or swelling, most commonly in an arm or leg, chest, back, or pelvis.
-The pain gets progressively worse, and does not remit.
+- Pain or swelling, most commonly in an arm or leg, chest, back, or pelvis; the pain gets progressively worse, and does not subside.

 Children often get lumps and bumps from play.
-But any lump or bump that doesn't quickly go away should be seen by a doctoe.
+But any lump or bump that doesn't quickly go away should be seen by a doctor.

 A tumor that has spread can cause a child to feel very tired and to lose weight.
 If it has spread to the lungs, it can also cause breathlessness.
 Tumors near the spine can cause unexplained weakness or even paralysis.